Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Sympthoms**: Installation fails on `kubemarine.system.reboot_nodes`, OpenSSH server becomes unavailable due to OpenSSL version missmatch error.

-The following lines can be found in OpenSSH server logs:
+The following lines can be found in the OpenSSH server logs:
 ```
 OpenSSL version mismatch.
 Built against 30000070, you have 30200010
 sshd.service: Main process exited, code=exited, status=255/EXEPTION